Galway

 Affectionately known as The Venice of the West, Galway enchants visitors with its winding waterways, charming bridges, and atmospheric streets.
 Set against the backdrop of Galway Bay and crisscrossed by the River Corrib, the city blends natural beauty with a deep cultural heartbeat.
 Like its Italian counterpart, Galway thrives on art, music, and celebration—making it a place where creativity flows as freely as the rivers that run through it.

-The 14 Tribes of Galway
+14 Tribes of Galway

 Known as the 14 Tribes, these powerful merchant families ruled Galway's political and commercial life from the 13th to the 17th century.
 Though the name was originally used mockingly by Cromwell's forces, the families proudly embraced the title, leaving a lasting legacy on the city.